Topper Returns: Reception

 Rotten Tomatoes gives the film an 89% "fresh" rating based on 9 reviews, and an average of 7/10.
 Variety said the "[f]ilm begins to miss out when the story veers from its own premise to the level of a conventional mystery farce".

+Preservation

+Topper Returns was preserved and restored by the UCLA Film and Television Archive.
+The restoration premiered at the UCLA Festival of Preservation in 2022.
+Restoration funding provided by the Packard Humanities Institute.